camchenry/camchenry-remix/posts/generating-social-images-with-remix.md

 Social images are an important part of every website's online presence, because it is typically the first thing that users or customers will see, before they even click on a link to your website.
+Adding a social image will help your website to stand out from others and provide additional information beyond just the title and URL.

 The best social images are made by hand and carefully designed for every piece of content.
-Unfortunately, that is not practically for a large website or a site where the pages are dynamically generated.
+Unfortunately, that is not practical for a large website or a site where the pages are dynamically generated.
+The most practical way is to dynamically generate social images from metadata.

 React applications often have tons of dynamically generated pages, but many frameworks do not give us the level of control needed to generate social images dynamically, control caching, and embed them in the page via server-rendered HTML.
+So, services like [Cloudinary](https://cloudinary.com/) are often used to fill this role.

-But, [Remix](https://remix.run) is a different kind of React framework.
+But, [Remix](https://remix.run) is not at all like other React frameworks.

 ## Remix